oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The years leading up to the opening ceremony of the *Hermannsdenkmal* in 1875 require a brief contextualization since renewed interest in Arminius accompanied a national awakening.
 The cornerstone celebration for the monument occurred on September 8, 1841 followed by a recital of Mortiz Arndt’s patriotic song “What is the German’s Fatherland?”[^38]
 Arndt was another German patriot inspired by the Battle of Nations; the *Völkerschlachtdenkmal* in Leipzig even pays homage to Arndt’s earlier designs for such a monument.
-Unfortunately for the *Hermannsdenkmal*, as soon as construction began, the project fell in desperate financial straits, so Bandel had to postpone the project and move to Hannover for more favourable work.[^39]
+Unfortunately for the *Hermannsdenkmal*, as soon as construction began, the project fell in desperate financial straits, so Bandel had to postpone the project and move to Hannover for more favorable work.[^39]
 It was only after the Franco-Prussian War that funding began to flow again.
 In 1868, soon-to-be Kaiser Wilhelm I’s visit to Bandel’s workshop sparked renewed interest in the *Hermannsdenkmal*, and the *Reichstag*’s generous donation of 10,000 talers spurred on further construction.[^40]
 Though a large sum of money, that donation alone would not have covered the 90,000 talers cost.